 }

-}The key parameters are as follows:
+}The key parameters are:

-MmFiMDdlO****wYjhhNjgwZmZjYjBjMTM1YjliZmNkODhjOGVi****.client.setEndpoint("175805416243****.cn-beijing.pai-eas.aliyuncs.com"): Replace the value in parentheses with your service endpoint.
-For example,
+MmFiMDdlO****wYjhhNjgwZmZjYjBjMTM1YjliZmNkODhjOGVi****.client.setEndpoint("175805416243****.cn-beijing.pai-eas.aliyuncs.com"): Replace the placeholder value with your service endpoint.
+For example:

-175805416243****.cn-beijing.pai-eas.aliyuncs.com.client.setModelName("alirec_rank_no_fg"): Replace the value in parentheses with your service name.
+175805416243****.cn-beijing.pai-eas.aliyuncs.com.client.setModelName("alirec_rank_no_fg"): Replace the placeholder value with your service name.

 EAS Python SDK